 Conclusion: Use creative Infographics

 Excel offers many tools to transform a simple chart into modern infographics.
 When the idea is born, create a sketch, choose your preferred colors, and pick a font style.
-Then, connect your data to the graph and create a never seen before visualizations!
+Then, connect your data to the graph and create a never seen visualization!

 Learn more about chart templates and stay tuned.